 Ordinarily, IT departments that develop their own homegrown bank connectivity have to matriculate through the various options on a trial and error basis.

 Frequently in technology, a term is developed without considering the importance of the words that make up the term.
 This most definitely applies to the term “multi-bank connectivity,” and the word not to underemphasize is the word “multi”.
 The reason for this is that when we say “multi-bank” we don’t mean connectivity to 1 or 2 banks.
 Many global firms work with dozens of banks and in many cases, companies have to manage hundreds — or in some cases even thousands — of bank accounts.
-In assisting many customers connecting a single bank to an ERP solution using a custom in-house solution, we have observed that it takes an average of six months to complete the integration, and at a cost of between $100,000 and $300,000.
+In assisting many customers connecting a single bank to an ERP solution using a custom in-house solution, Kyriba’s Value Engineering team has done the calculations with many clients and discovered that it takes an average of six months to complete the integration, and at a cost of between $100,000 and $300,000.
 Now, take this estimate and multiply it by the number of banks that you want to connect.
 It quickly becomes clear that this will be an enormous effort for any IT department when trying to do bank connectivity entirely as custom development.
 This development is, in effect, a duplication of the efforts that Kyriba has already completed, and which through our experience we have perfected.

 Rather than having the IT department pick up another area of development and maintenance that is not their area of expertise, many are turning to Kyriba.
 With 20 years of experience in streamlining global bank connectivity, we can help de-risk any ERP project.
 Kyriba’s Connectivity as a Service (CaaS) application manages real-time bank connections for more than 2,500 global corporations across thousands of banks and our pre-built, pre-tested bank functionality can accelerate global banking connectivity projects by more than 80 percent.

-To learn more about how you can simplify and accelerate your bank integrations, download our latest eBook.
+Read our latest eBook on ERP Migration to learn more about how you can simplify and accelerate your ERP bank integrations.